WOVNio/wovnjava/README.md

 originalQueryStringHeader |          | ''
 ignoreClasses             |          | ''

 * A required parameter with a default setting does not need to be set within the web.xml.
-(Only the projectToken and secretKey parameters must be set in order for the library to work)
+(Only the projectToken parameter must be set in order for the library to work)

 ### 2.1. projectToken

 Set your WOVN.io Account's project token.
 This parameter is required.

-### 2.2. secretKey

-This parameter is currently in development and is not being used.
-However, it is a required parameter, so make to sure to include a value in it (e.g. "secret").

 ### 2.3. urlPattern